lemanyk/moppi/README.md

 ## todo
+upgrade
+apply
 unit tests
 tar.gz unpacking
 sha256 check, but don't save it into moppi.yaml (make configurable?)
 platform=Windows support
 extra=='package' support
-make public, upload to pipy, arch aur and ubuntu
+upload to arch aur and ubuntu

-Is sha256 even neccesary(?)
+manage dependencies directly in pyproject.toml? direct-dependencies and indirect-dependencies

 Package format is either python or yaml(with anchors) or json
 Async
 Check pip cli, but not the source
 Can install other moppi projects without extra configuration.
 In docker it's still better to use a non-root user, so third party packages won't tamper with hosts file, system clock or even run outside of a container using some vulnerabilty.
 Or run outside of a container into cluster causing catastrophe.

 ## done
+uninstall
+make public, upload to pipy
 python -m moppi support
 CLI support
 connect to venv